For Parkland survivor, a long road to recovery from trauma

 HOLLYWOOD, Fla.
 (AP) — More than a year after she witnessed a gunman kill three fellow students and injure five others in her Parkland classroom, Eden Hebron came home from lunch to find a strange white car parked in her driveway.

 Since the shooting, surprise visitors were rare.
-Eden had struggled to cope in the aftermath, and her family tried to protect her.
+Eden had struggled to cope, and her family tried to protect her.
 Now, nearly 20 months after the Valentine’s Day massacre where 17 people were killed at Marjory Stoneman Douglas High School, a therapist had arrived to send Eden to a mental health facility on the other side of the country.

 The intervention was her family’s latest and most drastic attempt to help their daughter.
 Eden, then 16, screamed and tried to reason with her parents.
 Her life was in Parkland — her school, her friends.
-She learned she’d be leaving in just a couple of hours; she’d have little contact with the world outside the California facility.
-She pulled out her cellphone to tell friends as quickly as she could, and a few were able to stop by for tearful goodbyes.
+She learned she’d be leaving in a couple of hours; she’d have little contact with anyone outside the California facility.

 “I was freaking out.
 I was more scared than anything else,” she said.
 “I was like, ‘What’s going to happen?’”